alicemunsal/dohex/DoHex.md

 "addUser" is the only usecase of our application.
 The usecase has a business rule to check whether name is empty and save this user to the repository.

 We can build our entire usecases with all business logic inside, using only unit tests.
 We don't need databases or external interfaces or UI.
-I can then add the infrastructure elements and other things necessary to make it a functional application.
+We can then add the infrastructure elements and other things necessary to make it a functional application.

 ### Component